Duke Fakir, Last of The Four Tops

 Success began to come their way after the Four Tops signed with Motown records and Berry Gordy in 1963.
 After initially singing back-up for The Supremes and Martha and the Vandellas, the Motown songwriting team of Holland-Dozier-Holland (Lamont Dozier, Brian Holland, Eddie Holland) began writing songs for the Four Tops.

 Written and produced by Holland–Dozier–Holland, I Can’t Help Myself (Sugar Pie Honey Bunch) was recorded by the Four Tops and released in June 1965.
 I Can’t Help Myself (Sugar Pie Honey Bunch) (1965) was their first #1 US and R&B chart hit.
-Below, lead vocals by Levi Stubbs, with Abdul Duke Fakir (in glasses) and the other Four Tops singing backup, in a 1960s performance of I Can’t Help Myself (Sugar Pie Honey Bunch).
+Lead vocals by Levi Stubbs, with Abdul Duke Fakir (in glasses) and the other Four Tops singing backup, in a 1960s performance of I Can’t Help Myself (Sugar Pie Honey Bunch):

-Standing in the Shadows of Love (1966) was a #6 US and UK, #2 R&B. hit for the Four Tops.
+Standing in the Shadows of Love (1966) was a #6 US and UK, #2 R&B hit for the group.
 Written and produced by Holland–Dozier–Holland, Standing in the Shadows of Love has been criticized for it’s similarity to both the Four Tops previous hit single, Reach Out I’ll Be There, and The Supreme’s Standing at the Crossroads of Love.

 Bernadette (1967) was recorded in the Hitsville U.S.A.
 Studio A and released in February 1967.
 Written by Holland-Dozier-Holland, Bernadette was their last Top Ten US hit of the 1960’s, making it to #4 US and #3 R&B. When Bernadette was re-released in 1972, it made it to #23 in the UK.
 It would be the last big hit single for the Four Tops written by Holland-Dozier-Holland, as the songwriting team left Motown in 1967 due to royalty and other disputes.

-For a while Duke Fakir was linked in a romantic relationship with Mary Wilson of the Supremes; keeping it in the Four Tops family, Obie Benson was linked with The Supreme’s Florence Ballard.
+His first marriage ended in divorce in 1959, and for a while in the mid-1960s Fakir had a romantic relationship with Mary Wilson of the Supremes.
+Keeping it in the Four Tops family, Obie Benson was linked with The Supreme’s Florence Ballard.
 At Florence Ballard’s 1976 funeral, the Four Tops – Duke Fakir, Obie Benson, Levi Stubbs and Lawrence Payton – were among her pallbearers.
 Mary Wilson and Duke Fakir have remained friends and sang Christmas songs together in 2013 in the Mary Wilson Holiday Spectacular stage show.

 Ain’t No Woman (Like the One I’ve Got) (1973) features each member of the Four Tops taking a turn singing lead in the chorus, beginning with Levis Stubbs, and ending with Abdul “Duke” Fakir.
 Written by Dennis Lambert and Brian Potter, Ain’t No Woman (Like the One I’ve Got) was released in January 1973 and climbed up the charts to #4 US, and #2 R&B.